michaelchan0101/hodgepodge-web/README.md

 yarn docker:up

-cp client/.env.example client/.env

-cp server/.env.example server/.env
+cp .env.example .env

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

 You can start editing the page by modifying `client/pages/index.js`.
 The page auto-updates as you edit the file.